First Flight Aviation

 Please review these details before scheduling services.
 Reach out if you have any questions.

 • Pricing.
 Instruction rate is $50 per hour.
 This includes flight and ground training.
 Aircraft rate is $170 per hour.
 I rent the aircraft for instruction, so you're just paying me back at the rate I'm paying - I don't make money on the aircraft.
 I think $50 per hour is pretty competitive, considering you're not getting trained by a 300-hour instructor with wet ink on their license, but what do I know?
+Pricing for other consulting services is on a case-by-case basis.

 • Aircraft.
 Training is provided in a 1973 Cessna 172M out of KSPG.
 It's VFR/IFR certified.
 Training can be provided in owner's aircraft.
 I'll fly just about anything you have, as long as it isn't a Robinson helicopter.